 Here's our mini guide on explaining the close relationship between nozzle size, layer height and pressure.

 Another point to note, if you're printing thicker layer heights (in proportion to nozzle diameter) your overhangs will look a bit messier.
-In contrast to thinner layer heights will improve the detail on Z axis.
-Here's a diagram to better illustrate the issue.
+In contrast to thinner layer heights, or better 3d printer layer resolution, will improve the detail on Z axis.
+Here's a diagram to better illustrate layer height 3d printing.

 So why would I use a 0.8mm or thicker nozzle?